microsoft/bonsai-ManufacturingLineOptimization/README.md

 # Train brain for an optimal control of a Manufacturing line

 ## Bussiness problem
-Train brain to control machine and conveyor speed of a manufacturing line for maximum throughput.
+Train brain to control the speeds of the machine in a manufacturing line for maximum throughput.
 <img src="img\Manufactuing_line_layout.PNG" alt="drawing" width="900"/>

 ## Objectives